crobertizdev/notes/archlinux/README.md

 ## Partition the disk

 Shows disks and partitions
 `lsblk`

 `fdisk -l`

-Create 3 primary partitions
+Create 3 primary partitions with `cfdisk`

 - `/` 20 GB
 - `swap` 8 GB
 - `/home` rest of storage

-`cfdisk`

 NEW

 > In the terminal just put the G instead of GB

-Once the partitions have been created, the 3 partitions are located in the swap partition, then Type / Linux Swap.
+Once the partitions have been created the 3 partitions are located in the swap partition, then Type / Linux Swap.
-Also press Bootable on the partition /
+Also press Bootable on the partition `/`

 WRITE